xjb714/xjb/README.md

 (6) Fewer instructions

 ## benchmark:
+The benchmark test is in the `bench` directory. just run `make` to build the benchmark program. you can run `bench/main.cpp` to test the performance of the algorithm.
 The latest benchmark results on Apple M1 and amd R7-7840h CPU:
 <!-- ![ramdom float apple M1](bench_result/random_float_m1.svg)
 ![ramdom double apple M1](bench_result/random_double_m1.svg)